siefkenj/IBLODEs/book/typst/modules/module10.typ

     Because the system is equivalent to the original differential equation, we can conclude that the equilibrium solution $u=0$ is also stable but neither attracting nor repelling.
   ]
 )

+=== Linearization of higher order differential equations

+The linearization of a higher order differential equation is done in the same way as for first order differential equations, by transforming it into a system and then linearizing the system.

+It is important to re-write the differential equation as a system of first order differential equations before linearizing it.
+It is easy to make mistakes if we try to linearize a higher order differential equation directly.

 === Numerical methods for higher order differential equations